+Calculators Wanted Advertising Articles Links

 The Wyle Laboratories AP-01 Arithmetic Processor (Second Version)

 There was great relief among Wyle Labs products division employees when this deal was announced, and though there were some reductions in staff, this development did allow many of the core engineering team to remain employed.
 Work on the project began immediately.
-Wyle's engineers dusted off some of the concepts from the canceled follow-on to the WS-02, along with making use of new integrated circuit technology to create the design of the for NCM.
+Wyle's engineers dusted off some of the concepts from the canceled follow-on to the WS-02, along with making use of new integrated circuit technology to create the design of the calculator for NCM.
 The calculator design utilized a magnetostrictive delay line similar to that used in the WS-02.
 The use of new DTL (Diode-Transistor Logic) small-scale integrated circuits meant that the calculator was smaller and faster, as well as more-reliable than the earlier transistorized machines.
 This calculator design was licensed to NCM/Busicom for manufacture and sale by exclusively by NCM.
-The calculator was a five-function machine, with square root and two memory registers, utilizing a CRT display with vector-generated segmented digits (versus the beautiful sine/cosine generated digits of the WS-01/WS-02 calculators).
+The calculator was a five-function machine, with square root and two memory registers, utilizing a CRT display with vector-generated segmented digits (versus the beautiful sine/cosine waveform-generated digits of the WS-01/WS-02 calculators).
 The machine was introduced by NCM in November of 1967 as the Busicom 202, and sold solely through NCM's network of distributors.

 Busicom 202 Calculator